 - the Mental Capacity Act 2005 and the Deprivation of Liberty Safeguards (DoLs), which introduced Independent Mental Capacity Advocates (IMCAs).

 - the Mental Health Act 1981 (as amended 2007) which introduced the right for people detained under the Mental Health Act for assessment and treatment, to have access to an Independent Mental Health Advocate (IMHA).

-Please click on the buttons to the left for more information.
+The buttons on the left give more information.